 A little hypertext and small programs.

-Nevertheless, simple well-formed HTML documents are rarely rendered ergonomically by default:
+Nevertheless, simple well-formed HTML documents are rarely rendered to be ergonomic by default:

-1. Touchable or even clickable areas too small to touch or click.
+1. Touchable or even clickable areas are displayed too small.

 3. Missing "table of contents" navigation, derived from the structuring HTML Section Heading elements|m>Web/HTML/Element/Heading_Elements.